Email signature format: How to structure a clear and effective email signature

 TL;DR

-• Email signature format refers to the structure and layout used to organize contact details and branding at the end of a business email.
+• Email signature format is the structure and layout used to organize contact details and branding at the end of a business email.

 • Placing the most important information first helps recipients quickly identify the sender and find contact details.